pixelminds/pinebook_dwm/01_process.md

-# A keyboard-centric workflow with PineBook Pro
+# A keyboard-centric workflow with a silent laptop

 This is the first part of [a bigger story](README.md) about building a keyboard-centric workflow for writers to edit and publish their work.